 The Euro rallied a bit during the trading session on Friday, reaching towards the 1.12 level.
 This begins a significant resistance barrier extending all the way to the 1.1250 level.
 With that in mind, even though things look very bullish I suspect that sellers could step in soon.

-Based on the early price action and the current price at 1.1298, the direction of the EUR/USD the rest of the session is likely to be determined by trader reaction to the uptrending Gann angle at 1.1287.
+Based on the early price action, the direction of the EUR/USD on Friday is likely to be determined by trader reaction to the price cluster at 1.1185.